ericpolanski/Teddy-Talk/README.md

 This application is a minimal template that uses [express](https://expressjs.com/) to serve the React frontend contained in the [`/client`](./client) folder.
 The server is configured to use [vite](https://vitejs.dev/) to build the React frontend.

 This application shows how to send and receive Realtime API events over the WebRTC data channel and configure client-side function calling.
 You can also view the JSON payloads for client and server events using the logging panel in the UI.

-For a more comprehensive example, see the [OpenAI Realtime Agents](https://github.com/openai/openai-realtime-agents) demo built with Next.js, using an agentic architecture inspired by [OpenAI Swarm](https://github.com/openai/swarm).

-## Previous WebSockets version

-The previous version of this application that used WebSockets on the client (not recommended in browsers) [can be found here](https://github.com/openai/openai-realtime-console/tree/websockets).

 ## License